A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Preliminaries

 \section{Preliminaries}

-For a digraph $G$, we let $V(G)$ and $E(G)$ denote the set of vertices and edges, respectively.
+For a directed graph $G$, we let $V(G)$ and $E(G)$ denote the set of vertices and edges, respectively.
+All graphs in the paper will be directed; we will use the term `graph' to refer to a directed graph.
 We use simply $V$ and $E$ whenever the graph is clear from the context.
 By an edge set $F\subseteq E$, we always mean an \emph{edge multiset}: the same edge can be present in multiple copies.
 We will refer to the union of two edge (multi)sets as a multiset (adding up the multiplicities of every edge).

 For vertex sets $S,T\subseteq V$ we let $\delta(S,T)=\{(u,v)\in E: u\in S\setminus T, v\in T\setminus S\}$.
 For a set $S\subseteq V$ we let $\delta^+(S)=\delta(S,V\setminus S)$ denote the set of outgoing edges, and we let $\delta^-(S)=\delta(V\setminus S,S)$ denote the set of incoming edges.
 Further, let $\delta(S)=\delta^-(S)\cup \delta^+(S)$ be all boundary edges and $E(S) = \{ (u,v) \in E : u,v \in S \}$ be interior edges of a vertex set $S$.
 For a vertex $v\in V$ we define $\delta^+(v)=\delta^+(\{v\})$ and $\delta^-(v)=\delta^-(\{v\})$.
 For an edge (multi)set $F\subseteq E$, we use $\delta_F(S,T)=\delta(S,T)\cap F$, $\delta^+_F(S)=\delta^+(S)\cap F$, etc. We let $V(F)$ denote the set of vertices incident to at least one edge in $F$, and $\one_F$ denote the indicator vector of $F$, which has a coordinate for each edge $e$ with value equal to the multiplicity of $e$ in $F$.